sooinc/Party-Time/README.md

 # Fix-A-Mix

-Randomly chooses a cocktail recipe.
-And provides you with bars and liquor stores near you.
+Mobile app that randomly chooses a cocktail recipe and provides you with bars and liquor stores near you.

+Made with:
+React Native, Redux, theCocktailDB API, Google Location API